fbpx

 Q: What is a permanent bar?

-A permanent ban, Rahman explained, occurs when a person who is inadmissible (for example being barred for ten years) enters the country without inspection again.
+A permanent ban, Rahman explained, occurs when an inadmissible person (for example, being barred for ten years) enters the country without inspection again.
 “There’s a form called I-212 [Application for Permission to Reapply for Admission into the United States After Deportation or Removal] that is sort of like a permission to reapply after removal,” Rhaman said.

-Q: What are the waivers for the three and ten year bans?
+Q: What are the waivers for the three and ten-year bars?

-Waivers for the three and ten year bans are found in two provisions, Benson said:
+Waivers for the three and ten-year bars are found in two provisions, Benson said:

 Waiver for a return as a nonimmigrant: See INA § 212(d)(3).
 This waiver is only for a temporary return.
 It is one of the most generous waivers in the entire law but the process must be carefully followed and it can take some time.
 You will have to show why your return is only for a bona fide temporary purpose.